Corruption in Italy: Perceptions

-On Transparency International's 2024 Corruption Perceptions Index Italy scored 54 on a scale from 0 ("highly corrupt") to 100 ("very clean").
-When ranked by score, Italy ranked 52nd among the 180 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
-For comparison with regional scores, the best score among Western European and European Union countries (Note: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, and the United Kingdom) was 90, the average score was 64 and the worst score was 41.
-For comparison with worldwide scores, the best score was 90 (ranked 1), the average score was 43, and the worst score was 8 (ranked 180).
+On Transparency International's 2025 Corruption Perceptions Index Italy scored 53 on a scale from 0 ("highly corrupt") to 100 ("very clean").
+When ranked by score, Italy ranked 52nd among the 182 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
+For comparison with regional scores, the best score among Western European and European Union countries (Note: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, and the United Kingdom.) was 89, the average score was 64 and the worst score was 40.
+For comparison with worldwide scores, the best score was 89 (ranked 1), the average score was 42, and the worst score was 9 (ranked 181, in a two-way tie).

 In 2012, 65% of Italians told Transparency International that they thought corruption had intensified during the previous three years.
 In April 2016, Italian Court of Cassation judge Piercamillo Davigo, who had prosecuted widespread political corruption in the 1990s, also expressed the view that corruption had grown worse since then.
 "The politicians haven't stopped stealing, they've stopped being ashamed of it," he said.
 "Now they blatantly claim a right to do what they used to do secretly."

 Nicola Gratteri, an anti-mafia prosecutor, shared Davigo's view that the level of political corruption had heightened.
 Gratteri noted that twenty years prior, it was common practice for mob bosses to ask politicians for favors, but in recent years the politicians have sought the aid of mob bosses in return for public contracts.

 A 2013 report in The Guardian identified "organised crime and corruption" as one of six problems currently facing Italy.
 The Mafia, once confined largely to the south, now operated nationwide and had spread beyond drug trafficking and prostitution to transport, public health, and other industries.

 Since 2000, Italy has experienced perceived corruption levels on par with post-Soviet, Eastern European transition nations.